-Cost is king as the saying goes.
-So when it comes to gaining a personal trainer certification, how much does it cost to become a personal trainer is a question whose answer is definitely a huge deciding factor.
-In this article I will talk about the cost of the top 10 CPT’s on the market.
+Cost is king, as the saying goes.
+So when it comes to gaining a personal trainer certification, how much it costs to become a personal trainer is a question whose answer is a huge deciding factor.
+In this article, I will discuss the cost of the top 10 CPTs on the market.

 It’s worth noting that there is a strong correlation between how much something costs and the quality it guarantees.
 This rings true with personal trainer certifications too.

-In this article, we’re going to delve into cost vs value of the numerous PT certs out there.
+This article will delve into the cost vs. value of the numerous PT certifications.

-Aside from this article, you should check out my PT reviews comparing different certifications and the factors that influence their value based on my expert insight
+Aside from this article, you should check out my PT reviews comparing different certifications and the factors influencing their value based on my expert insight.

-And without further ado, let’s dive right in and check out how cost and quality will help you determine with cert is right for you.
+And without further ado, let’s dive right in and check out how cost and quality will help you determine which cert is right for you.

 It makes sense to begin your selection process by using the cost of a certification as a major determining factor.
 After all, you’re most likely trying to forge a career and thus an income.
 This means you’re not exactly swimming in cash, at least not yet.

-Problem is, the cheapest certs are also likely the most inauthentic.
-A lot of bogus and scam certifications exist on the internet at a steal.
-It’s a numbers game after all, so the more people buy into them at a ridiculously low fee, the more they catch… and chachin!
-Its money in the bank for them.
+The problem is, the cheapest certs are also likely the most inauthentic.
+Many bogus and scam certifications exist on the internet at a steal.
+It’s a numbers game, so the more people buy into them at a ridiculously low fee, the more they catch… and chachin!
+It’s money in the bank for them.

-For you, you’ll end up with a pretty useless piece of paper, if they even bother to provide you with a certificate.
-You also won’t gain that much applied knowledge and at the end of the day, you’ll go unnoticed and unrecognized in the very industry you aim to be a part of.
+For you, you’ll end up with a pretty useless piece of paper if they even bother to provide you with a certificate.
+You also won’t gain that much-applied knowledge; ultimately, you’ll go unnoticed and unrecognized in the industry you aim to be a part of.

-Knowing this should put things in perspective when negotiating between your wallet and investing in any sort of real opportunity for a rewarding opportunity.
+Knowing this should put things in perspective when negotiating between your wallet and investing in any real opportunity for a rewarding opportunity.

 Chase Value and not Cost

 Try to be open to all factors presented by a certifying agency to be able to justify the cost.
-Here’s a quick rundown of what you need to keep on your radar.
+Here’s a quick rundown of what you must keep on your radar.

 This is a biggie.
 Accreditation is what separates the bogus certs I just mentioned and the real deal industry badges of honor.

-Accreditation in America is provided by two main bodies, the National Commission of Certifying Agencies or NCCA and the Distance Education Accrediting Commission or DEAC.
+Two main bodies provide accreditation in America, the National Commission of Certifying Agencies or NCCA and the Distance Education Accrediting Commission or DEAC.

-These two bodies are headed by a panel of the top industry experts, with a wealth of experience and credibility in the fields of sports medicine, strength, conditioning and exercise science.
+These two bodies are headed by a panel of top industry experts with a wealth of experience and credibility in the fields of sports medicine, strength, conditioning, and exercise science.